Choosing the EDI VAN Pricing Model That Minimizes Your Total Cost

 The Current Challenge

 For most organizations, costs start with a base subscription but escalate quickly as document volume grows.
-In addition, providers may set pricing tiers based on transaction counts and charge additional fees for adding more partners or mailboxes.
+Providers may set pricing tiers based on transaction counts and charge additional fees for adding more partners or mailboxes.
 If you have spikes in seasonal activity, costs can jump sharply, making expense forecasting challenging and often leading to surprise bills at the end of a quarter.

 Why Traditional Approaches Fall Short